Ataize/tip-calculator/README.md

 # 💸 Tip Calculator

-Uma calculadora de gorjeta feita com **React**, que permite calcular facilmente:
+A tip calculator built with **React** that allows you to easily calculate:

-- O valor da gorjeta por pessoa
+- The tip amount per person
-- O valor total por pessoa (incluindo a gorjeta)
+- The total amount per person (including the tip)
-- Com formatação de moeda em tempo real e um botão de reset para limpar os valores
+- With real-time currency formatting and a reset button to clear all values

-## 🚀 Tecnologias usadas
+## 🚀 Technologies Used

 - React (Vite)
 - JavaScript